barryclark/jekyll-now/_posts/2020-03-28-OpenBanking-Part1.md

 1. <a name="footnote_1"></a>A naive example, to make this clear.
 Amazon is the TPP (legal entity) and has a number of separate Applications: Amazon Prime Video, AWS, Alexa,...
+2. <a name="footnote_2"></a>To be precise, PSD2 requires "dedicated channels" to be accessible by TPPs, without being more prescriptive.
+It was after the industry consultation phase that the EBA RTS steered towards the creation of APIs.
+3. <a name="footnote_3"></a>This would mean very expensive modifications to existing code, originally created for a different purpose (manual use by a single customer).
+This negative incentive was enough to force all European ASPSPs to take PSD2 API implementation seriously.

   [1]: https://en.wikipedia.org/wiki/Payment_Services_Directive